Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/README.md

 	GET https://<<DESTINATION_ACCOUNT_NAME>>.azurehealthcareapis.com/<<RESOURCE_NAME>>?_summary=count
 	```
 - Compare the count with exported FHIR resource count to make sure that they match.

+**NOTE** : Destination FHIR Server should not be used by any other applications OR users till the FHIR loader completes process as it will lead to miscount of the resources.

 ## Resource Cleanup